miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 Minions
 -------

-You need to build other [rooms](Category%3ARooms "wikilink") to attract monsters into your dungeon.
-Some [minions](minions "wikilink") will set up home with you if you just give them a dormitory to rest in.
+You need to build other [rooms](/keeperrl_wiki/Category%3ARooms "wikilink") to attract monsters into your dungeon.
+Some [/keeperrl_wiki/minions](/keeperrl_wiki/minions "wikilink") will set up home with you if you just give them a dormitory to rest in.
 Other monsters would like places to train, or build things.
 Build a graveyard to keep corpses and you may be able to raise the dead.
 Other types of